 WAYNE BARRETT: Right.
 The firefighters were using the same radios that they used at the ’93 bombing, even though we found a report that was written in 1990 that said that they were already obsolete and that they were a danger to the life of firefighters.
 And the firefighters are still carrying those same radios eight years after the 1993 bombing.

 But what we focus on — I mean, just take the bunker, for example.
-It turns out we discovered memos where his top security advisors say you can’t put it in the World Trade Center complex.
-We discovered a five-page memo from Jerry Hauer, who was the head of Emergency Management under Giuliani, that wanted it to be located in Brooklyn in the Metrotech complex.
+It turns out we discovered memos where his top security advisers say you can’t put it in the World Trade Center complex.
+We discovered a five-page memo from Jerry Hauer, who was the head of emergency management under Giuliani, that wanted it to be located in Brooklyn in the Metrotech complex.
 That happens to be roughly where Mike Bloomberg has since put it.
 It’s a block away from Metrotech in downtown Brooklyn.
 Giuliani said, "No, I want it within walking distance of City Hall."
 No one could figure out the security rationale for that.
 But once he said it had to be within walking distance, Jerry Hauer then said, "You can’t go underground, because it’s all below the flood plane within walking distance, so you’ve got to go to a tower."
 The nearest tower was the World Trade Center complex.

 The 23rd floor of 7 World Trade had never been rented.
 It was built for an investment banking firm as a trade floor.
 It had extremely high ceilings.
-It had been laying vacant for more than ten years.
+It had been laying vacant for more than 10 years.
 The private landlord who owned that became a gigantic donor to Rudy Giuliani, threw two big fundraising events on his yacht for it.
 They move into that floor, and it is a disaster on that day.
 We quote people from John Farmer, who was the staff attorney who wrote the chapter that deals with the city’s response for the 9/11 Commission, as saying that if they had had a functioning command center that day, it would have saved the lives of many firefighters and police officers and rescuers.
 They had no functioning command center.
-They had no functioning command center, because of terrible decisions that were made.
+They had no functioning command center because of terrible decisions that were made.

 Even Howard Safer, who was the police commissioner appointed by Giuliani, who goes way back with Giuliani to his federal days as a prosecutor, even Howard Safer warned him.
-We quote from a meeting of the cabinet, in which he called it in 1997.
+We quote from a meeting of the Cabinet, in which he called it in 1997.
 He said, "You can’t put it in ground zero."
 He called it "ground zero" then because it had already been bombed.
 Rudy just brushed aside all of this advice, was determined to put it there, put it there, and it had dire, even deadly, consequences that day.
 So that’s just one example of many that we raise in the book.

 AMY GOODMAN: What about the police and firefighters who came to try to find loved ones, partners, colleagues?
 What about the environmental hazards of 9/11?